 If you are interested in organising a fundraising event or volunteering Kaleigh is on hand to help support you.

-covering the role of services support officer, Natasha and Becky both work part time in managing the transport service and appointments.
+Covering the role of services support officer, Natasha works part time in managing the transport service and appointments.
 If you need to arrange transport to hospital please call on 01685 379633.